 4. Use XLOOKUP Function to Search And Replace Multiple Values in Excel

 If you’re an Excel 365 user then you can go for the XLOOKUP function.
-The XLOOKUP function searches a range or an array for a match and returns the corresponding item the second range or array.
+The XLOOKUP function searches a range or an array for a match and returns the corresponding item to the second range or array.

 In the following dataset, there are some text values in the Old Text column.
-The second table on the right represents data that are to be looked for and the ones to be replaced with simultaneously.
+The second table on the right represents data that are to be looked for and the ones to be replaced simultaneously.
 If the function cannot find the given values then the old texts will remain the same as before in the New Text column.